BlockchainCommons/BCSwiftSecureComponents/Docs/06-EXAMPLES.md

 // Perform the elision
 let elidedCredential = try top.elideRevealing(target)

-// Verify that the elided credential compares equal to the original credential.
+// Check that the elided credential compares equal to the original credential.
 XCTAssertEqual(elidedCredential, johnSmithResidentCard)

-// Verify that the state's signature on the elided card is still valid. try elidedCredential.verifySignature(from: statePublicKeys)
+// Check that the state's signature on the elided card still verifies. try elidedCredential.verifySignature(from: statePublicKeys)
 ```